 Headwear

 Use a wide-brimmed hat to shield your face, ears, and neck from the sun.
-For maximum defense against harmful ultraviolet radiation, use canvas or another closely woven fabric.
+For maximum defence against harmful ultraviolet radiation, use canvas or another closely woven fabric.
 Straw hats with holes that let sunlight in should be avoided.
 Sun protection may be increased while wearing a dark hat.

 If you wear a baseball cap, you should additionally cover your ears and the back of your neck with clothes, use sunscreen, or seek shade.
-For Muslims, wearing hijab may do the same trick as wearing other protective headwear.
+For Muslims, wearing a hijab may do the same trick as wearing other protective headwear.

 Sunglasses